wanyu-lin/wanyu-lin.github.io/_pages/about.md

 ---
 Wanyu is an Assistant Professor in the Department of Computing at The Hong Kong Polytechnic University.
 Wanyu was an Associate Editor for  <a href="https://cis.ieee.org/publications/t-neural-networks-and-learning-systems/ieee-transactions-on-neural-networks-and-learning-systems">IEEE Transactions On Neural Networks and Learning Systems</a> (TNNLS) in 2022-2026.
 Now she is serving as an Associate Editor for  <a href="https://cis.ieee.org/publications/ci-magazine">IEEE Computational Intelligence Magazine</a>, Associate Editor for  <a href="https://cis.ieee.org/publications/t-emerging-topics-in-ci">IEEE Transactions on Emerging Topics in Computational Intelligence </a> (TETCI), and on the  Editor Board of  <a href="https://link.springer.com/journal/12293"> Memetic Computing</a>.

 Wanyu’s primary research interest is in 1) AI for science.
-We focus on developing machine learning (ML) techniques (Geometric GNNs, diffusion, etc.) to accelerate scientific simulations and design (applications in materials, drug discovery); 2) creating collaborative AI systems (federated learning/multi-agent systems) with various trustworthy objectives, such as interpretability, privacy and safety.
+We focus on developing machine learning (ML) techniques (Geometric GNNs, diffusion, etc.) to accelerate scientific simulations and design (applications in materials, drug discovery); 2) creating collaborative AI systems (multi-agent systems) with various objectives, such as robustness, efficiency, privacy and safety.

 <br>